 Personal sampling tubes are worn by staff throughout their shift.
 These tubes are then analysed to determine the amount of Nitrous Oxide the team members have been exposed to.
 Measured exposure is compared to the Workplace Exposure Limit, (100 ppm for Nitrous Oxide) to ensure that exposure is compliant with the COSHH Regulations 2002 (as amended).
 If high exposures are measured, suggestions for reducing exposure will be made.

-To find out more about our personal sampling service for theatre recovery areas click here (add a link to our Personal Sampling page) or call us on 0845 226 0185 for a quote.
+To find out more about our personal sampling service for theatre recovery areas click here or call us on 0845 226 0185 for a quote.